Hilbert symbol: Properties

 By the first property it even factors over $K^M_2 (K) / 2$.
 This is the first step towards the Milnor conjecture.

 Interpretation as an algebra

 The Hilbert symbol can also be used to denote the central simple algebra over K with basis 1,i,j,k and multiplication rules $i^2=a$, $j^2=b$, $ij=-ji=k$.
-In this case the algebra represents an element of order 2 in the Brauer group of K, which is identified with -1 if it is a division algebra and +1 if it is isomorphic to the algebra of 2 by 2 matrices.
+In this case the algebra represents an element of order dividing 2 in the Brauer group of K, which is identified with -1 if it is a division algebra and +1 if it is isomorphic to the algebra of 2 by 2 matrices.

 Hilbert symbols over the rationals

 For a place v of the rational number field and rational numbers a, b we let (a, b)_{v} denote the value of the Hilbert symbol in the corresponding completion Q_{v}.
 As usual, if v is the valuation attached to a prime number p then the corresponding completion is the p-adic field and if v is the infinite place then the completion is the real number field.

 Over the reals, (a, b)_{∞} is +1 if at least one of a or b is positive, and −1 if both are negative.